-COLA 100E: First-Year Seminar for Exploring Majors
+COLA 100E: First-Year Seminar

 - Learn strategies for discovering an academic discipline/career compatible with your unique interests, abilities, personality, and values.

-Sign Up for COLA 100E
+Sign Up for COLA 100E Now!

 COLA 100E: First-Year Seminar is offered in the fall, spring, and summer.
 Visit MyUNLV to register.